This post may contain affiliate links. Please see my disclosure policy for details.

 7. Treat yourself to traditional cuisine at Sufra restaurant

-I always love sampling local cuisine and Sufra, at the end of Rainbow Street, do Jordanian food really well.
-I have to admit, I struggled big time with choosing what I wanted from their menu.
+I always love sampling local cuisine and Sufra, at the end of Rainbow Street, does Jordanian food really well.
+I have to admit, I struggled big-time with choosing what I wanted from their menu.
 There was simply so much choice!

 In the end, I sampled their Gallayeh, a spicy tomato stew with diced lamb and onions.
 I actually ordered it to be medium spicy and it blew my head off!

 The guys felt so sorry for me when they saw the tears running down my face, they offered me some yoghurt to cool it down haha.
 Typical Brit!
 I had a lime and mint cooler with it which was refreshing and needed.

 I got lucky with a table and must have got there at just the right time.
 It’s usually packed and after I sat down people were waiting for a table to be free or were only sat by reservation.
 So, I would reserve if you don’t want to go hungry.